-Commencing 1 January 2016, the Company has applied these financial reporting standards.
+Commencing from 1 January 2018, the Company has applied these financial reporting standards.
 There are no material impacts to the Company as a result of such adoption.

-2.2 New financial reporting standards and revised financial reporting standards and interpretations (Cont'd)
+2.2 Revised accounting standards, revised financial reporting standards, and related interpretations (Cont'd)